 Put a handful of this mix, along with about a quart of good homemade compost, into each hole at the time of planting.

 At the end of the season, raspberries should be weeded, but I leave pruning until late winter or very early spring.
+(An exception is to cut off any obvious 3rd year canes at the base.)
 This allows any life energy remaining in the cane in the fall to slowly be drawn back down into the roots and stored for the winter.
 Be sure to prune in late winter before this energy starts back up into the canes.

 Cut down any suckers that are sprouting up “outside the line” of the 6 or 8 inch row centers.

-I mulch our raspberries either with fall leaves, well-rotted manure, or alfalfa hay (which sometimes has weed seeds though.)
+I mulch our raspberries either with fall leaves, well-rotted duck manure ('cause I happen to have lots of it), or alfalfa hay (which sometimes has weed seeds though.)

 After pruning, pull back the mulch and apply another good dose of compost and a handful of fertilizer, replacing the mulch on top.
 Weed again if any new weeds are sticking up their heads.

 So that's the basics of growing raspberries.
-I hope you will indeed start your own patch, because for the little bit of work that it takes the first year, you will be rewarded for decades with delicious, almost carefree raspberries.
+I hope you will indeed start your own patch, because for the little bit of work that it takes the first year (plus the fall pruning and stake-up in the spring), you will be rewarded for decades with delicious, almost carefree raspberries.
 Bon appetit, and happy gardening!